BackstagecrewIS/milkman/README.md

 [Fontawesome:](https://fontawesome.com/)
 Fontawesome used for icons throughout the site.

-[jQuery:](https://en.wikipedia.org/wiki/JQuery) is used for additional functions in Bootstrap function.
+[jQuery:](https://en.wikipedia.org/wiki/JQuery) is used for additional functions in Bootstrap.

 [AllAuth](https://www.codingninjas.com/studio/library/django-allauth-setup-and-configuration) User management functions handled by AllAuth